TChaitanya999/Event_Booking_System/README.md

 ## **10. Conclusion**

-The Event Booking System is a complete MERN project that provides secure user authentication, event listing and booking features, and seamless Stripe payment integration.
+The Event Booking System is a complete MERN project that provides secure user authentication, event listing and booking features.
 It ensures smooth data flow between the frontend, backend, and MongoDB, all built on a clean and scalable architecture.
 The system is designed for fast performance, secure payments, and a professional workflow, making the overall booking experience reliable and efficient for users.